Yghore/AmazonTesting/README.md

 # HydraProdTest
 ## By Yghore#3309
- Web service for manage a product test with amazon
+ Web service for manage a product test

 ## Configuration